Debt Collection Agency Turkey: A Creditor's Jurisdiction Map

 Timeline.
 12–24 months for first instance.
 Appeals to the Bolge Adliye Mahkemesi (regional court of appeal) and then Yargitay (Court of Cassation) add 18–36 months if pursued.

 Costs.
 Court fees (harc) typically run 0.683 percent of claim value.
-Attorney fees follow the bar association tariff (tarife) as a minimum, though agreed fees are standard in commercial matters.
+Attorney fees follow the bar association tariff (tarife) as a minimum.

 Prove-It: The 7-Day Objection Trap